Back to Blog

 This scares some owners into not taking depreciation at all.
 That's a mistake.
 The IRS calculates your recapture as if you took the depreciation, whether you actually did or not.
 Not claiming it is just giving up free money.

 Also: recapture at sale doesn't erase the time value of money.
 A dollar saved today is worth more than a dollar paid back in 10 years.
-And if you use a 1031 exchange to roll into a replacement property, recapture can be deferred indefinitely.
+And if you use a 1031 exchange (a rule that lets you sell one rental and roll the money into another without paying tax right away), recapture can be deferred indefinitely.

 The planning checkpoints every landlord should hit